The 5 Easiest Instrument To Learn For Adults And Children

 However, it’s a fun instrument to jam on and is less intimidating than guitar for many learners.

-Last but not least, there’s guitar.
+Last but not least, there's guitar (any type).

 Guitar comes in last because it is in no way easy to learn.
 You really have to want to learn to play guitar.